 Please note that I use Void Linux AMD64 which is a "bleeding edge" type distribution, so there may be compilation and/or run time difficulties if you are using a relatively old distro.
 This is mostly true of the basic dependencies like GTK+-3 and Glade-2, and there can also be sound card incompatibility problems at run time.
 Support for the Perseus Receiver is optional and is automatically included during compilation, only if the libperseus-sdr library is installed on the system.

 To compile the package, first run the included "autogen.sh" script in the package's top directory, to produce a fresh build environment.
 Then the "configure" script can be run with optional parameters to override the default settings and compiler flags.

 Running "make" in the package's top directory should produce the executable binary in src/.
-Running "make install" will install the binary into /usr/local/bin by default or under the specified prefix.
-The desktop file is installed in /usr/share/applications/ and the menu icon in /usr/share/pixmaps/.
-Documentation is installed in /usr/share/doc/xdemorse/.
-From version 3.1 and up it is necessary to place the .xdemorserc/ directory in the user's home directory and the xdemorserc file must edited by the user as required.
+Running "make install" will install files under the default /usr/local/ prefix.
+The xdemorse binary is installed into /usr/local/bin, the desktop file is installed in /usr/local/share/applications/ and the application icon in /usr/local/share/pixmaps/.
+Documentation is installed in /usr/local/share/doc/xdemorse/.
+From version 3.3 the xdemorse working directory is installed in /usr/local/share/examples/ and it is copied to home-directory/.xdemorse when the program is started.
+The ~/.xdemorse/xdemorserc file must edited by the user as required.

 If you have problems identifying your sound card mixer devices (capture source, capture volume etc), running the "amixer" tool from the alsa-utils package will produce a detailed list of all available devices and functions of the sound card.
 There is also this hypertext documentation file which you can copy to a location of your choice.